davidsamuelps/recurseit/content/post/2025/03/Migrating from WordPress to HUGO - Part 1/index.md

 ## To WordPress, or not to WordPress

 Years ago I decided to start blogging, and I did, although mostly in other platforms as a guest and infrequently by myself.
-That on its own was not a problem, however, mantaining a blog requires time, effort and, money.
+That on its own was not a problem, however, mantaining a blog requires time, effort and money.
 Strictly speaking about money: at a minimum, you need a [registered domain](https://wordpress.com/support/domains/domain-pricing-and-available-tlds/?currency=EUR).

 In my case, WordPress seemed like the best choice at the time (around 2016): you could get the domain registered and also the blogging platform.
 Ironically, the platform's "ad-free" plan (otherwise the site would be flooded with superflous and obnoxious marketing), was indeed [not free at all](https://wordpress.com/pricing/).